MaxwellMkondiwa/closing_gaps_bayes/README.md

-This repository contains data and code accompanying a paper on "Closing the Gaps in Experimental and Observational Crop Response Estimates: A Bayesian Approach"
+This repository contains data and code accompanying a paper on "Closing the Gaps in Experimental and Observational Crop Response Estimates: A Bayesian Approach".
+Most of the analyses can be replicated using the code and datasets shared.
+All the remaining relevant files (e.g., big datafiles) to replicate the analyses will be uploaded by 20th August 2024.